drocheam/optrace/docs/source/usage/spectrum.rst

 Spectral Lines Presets
 ______________________

-optrace has some spectral wavelength lines defined in its presets.
+optrace provides some spectral wavelength lines in its presets.
-While there are many such lines, only those relevant for the calculation of the Abbe number are built-in.

 .. list-table:: Fraunhofer lines commonly used for Abbe number determination :footcite:`AbbeWiki`
    :widths: 70 70 70 70